Diya050/TR-103-Daily-Diary/Week1.md

 #### The weather was rough for half a century

-It took about a decade for technology and AI theory to catch up, primarily with new forms of AI called “expert systems”.
+It took about a decade for technology and AI theory to catch up, primarily with **new forms of AI called “expert systems”**.
 These were limited to specific knowledge that could be manipulated with sets of rules.
 They worked well enough—for a while—and became popular in the 1980s.
 Money poured in.
 Researchers invested in tremendous mainframe machines that cost millions of dollars and occupied entire floors of large university and corporate buildings.
 It seemed as if AI was booming once again.

 But soon the needs of scientists, businesses, and governments outgrew even these new systems.
 Again, funding for AI collapsed.

 #### Then came another AI chill

-In the late 1980s, the boom in AI research cooled, in part, because of the rise of personal computers.
+In the late 1980s, the boom in AI research cooled, in part, because of the **rise of personal computers**.
 Machines from Apple and IBM, sitting on desks in people’s homes, grew more powerful than the huge corporate systems purchased just a few years earlier.
 Businesses and governments stopped investing in large-scale computing research, and funding dried up.

 Over 300 AI companies shut down or went bankrupt during The Second Winter of AI.

 #### Now, the forecast is sunny

 In the mid-1990s, almost half a century after the Dartmouth research project, the Second Winter of AI began to thaw.
-Behind the scenes, computer processing finally reached speeds fast enough for machines to solve complex problems.
+Behind the scenes, **computer processing finally reached speeds fast enough for machines to solve complex problems**.

 At the same time, the public began to see AI’s ability to play sophisticated games.